tnestico/xwoba/README.md

 # Modelling xwOBA
-This porject shows my methodology in creating an xwOBA metric using the KNN algorithm.
+This project shows my methodology in creating an xwOBA metric using the KNN algorithm.

 This Notebook includes all code that I wrote for this project.